 Recycling & Disposal Information:

 Take automotive fluids and filters to your county household hazardous waste drop-off site.
-Words like caution, warning, danger, poison, flammable, combustible, corrosive on a product label mean it must be taken to your county household hazardous waste collection site.
+Words like caution, warning, danger, poison, flammable, combustible, or corrosive on a product label mean it must be taken to your county household hazardous waste collection site.

 Some automotive service centers accept automotive fluids and filters.
 Ask first about services, hours and fees.